 If you like more information on the LED Street Lighting replacement rollout please read the LED Street Lighting Upgrade Program Fact Sheet.

-A project progress report will be made available shortly.
-Please check back soon to find out when the lighting will be replaced in your area.
+Please download the project progress report here, to find out when the project will be starting in your area.